yuvalavik/targil2/README.md

 <img width="1440" alt="צילום מסך 2023-04-24 ב-18 41 09" src="https://user-images.githubusercontent.com/116814174/234047291-c7428dac-bc76-4978-aabb-12578b553392.png">

 This page is the registretion page where you need to enter all your info and press the submit button to register.<br />
-the password must contain at least 1 big letter and its lenght must be over than 8 characters.
+the password must contain at least 1 big letter and its lenght must be over than 8 characters.<br />
+If you already have an acount you can press the 'Click here' button to go to the login page.

 **login page-**
 <img width="1440" alt="צילום מסך 2023-04-24 ב-18 45 01" src="https://user-images.githubusercontent.com/116814174/234048267-79965a66-d451-42f8-beb4-0f961140c67d.png">

 This page is the login page where you need to enter your info and press the submit button to login to your acount.<br />
-Only after entering Username and password correctly the user will see his chat page.
+Only after entering Username and password correctly the user will see his chat page.<br />
+If you still don't have an acount you can press the 'Click here' button to go to the registration page.

 **chat page-**